31st International Conference

 Joint-authored papers should be submitted by the author who will present the paper.
 Each presenter may submit only one abstract or paper.
 However, attendees may appear multiple times on the program as non-presenting co-authors.

-KEY DATES: The submission deadline (EXTENDED) is March 7.
-2025.
-Decisions will be sent in late March.
-The presenter registration deadline is April 11, 2025.
-Presenters who have not registered by April 11 may be dropped from the program.
+KEY DATES: Decisions were emailed to all submitters in April.
+The presenter registration deadline is April 21, 2025.
+Presenters who have not registered by April 21 may be dropped from the program.
 Sessions will be formed, and the program will be announced in May.

-Submissions will be accepted for review in the following areas:
+Submissions were accepted for review in the following areas:

 Agent-Based Models